cubee-cb/ncr-pakify/.wiki/Entities.md

 - e.g. in the `steal tile` animation, the player can hit Elenn with a weapon to prevent her from stealing the tile.

 Attacking Elenn will mark her as a "rival" for future levels. (unimplemented)
+- This can be used to change levels with the `rival` Alternate.

 ### `bouldo` - Gold Rush Bouldo
 Spawns automatically in Gold Rush mode, blocking the goal until all treasures are collected.
 Does nothing important otherwise, and may misbehave outside of Gold Rush. (untested)